I love making Anthropologie inspired crafts. I used a heart pillow as my inspiration and made a Christmas pillow with ornaments instead.

-I saw this heart pillow on Pinterest and I immediately knew I needed to make one.
-But I wanted to make a Christmas ornament pillow, not hearts!
+I saw this heart pillow by Anthropologie (which was priced at almost $200) and I immediately knew I needed to make one.
+But I wanted to make a Christmas pillow with ornaments, not hearts!

 So how did I make it easier?
-I used pillows that I bought at a store instead of making them myself!
+I used a pillow cover that I bought at a store instead of making them myself!

 Okay… let’s get onto it!